Ofir Akunis: Economic Committee Activities

 During his service as Chairman of the Economic Committee, Ofir Akunis collaborated with the Minister of Communications Moshe Kahlon in opening the cellular communications market to competition, including supporting a decrease in link fees and adding virtual operators and new companies to this market.
 He promoted the consumer cash refund law and initiated the reverse interest law.
 In the television sector he promoted legislation regulating the transition from franchises to licenses, and initiated the increase of channels broadcast free of charge by the "Idan+" DDT broadcasting service.
 He objected to the Ministry of Finance's demand to increase radio and television fees, and actually lead to its decrease.

 In discussions led by the committee on state royalties on oil and gas profits, Akunis objected to the new fund's initiative to increase royalties to 80%.
 However, after the publication of the Shinsky Committee's recommendations, the Knesset voted in favor of the "Oil Profit Tax Law."

-Legislation

-Ofir Akunis promoted consumer, civilian and political related legislation, among them: